 An artist who has been recognized previously (with a different group) and has now gone SOLO or changed his/her name does not qualify for Breakthrough Artist/Breakthrough Group, as they will be considered previously nominated.

-Songs submitted must have been released on record, in any format (album, single, video, etc.) during the period September 1, 2016 to November 10, 2017 i.e., songs released as singles or videos during the eligibility period may stand for nomination, even if they were released on an album prior to the eligibility period.
+Songs submitted must have been released on record, in any format (album, single, video, etc.) during the period September 1, 2017 to November 9, 2018 i.e., songs released as singles during the eligibility period may stand for nomination, even if they were released on an album prior to the eligibility period.

 A songwriter MAY NOT submit three different tracks from an album that contains tracks that were nominated previously – because the three tracks nominated previously were representing the entire body of work for that eligibility period.